Donate

 Should I take the children out in my car?

 This is up to each individual and to the client families in care.
-It will depend on your access to a safe vehicle and to safe car seats, your driving record and comfort in driving young children, and the type of program you wish to offer the children in your care.
-Some believe that outings to playgroups, parks, gymnastics programs, children’s programs, etc. are invaluable to the children in their care.
+It will depend on your access to a safe vehicle and to safe car seats, your driving record, comfort in driving young children, and the type of program you wish to offer the children in your care.
+Some believe that outings to playgroups, parks, gymnastics programs, children’s events… are invaluable to the children in their care.
 Others believe they can meet children’s needs better in the space of their home and the activities that they can walk to.
-For more information on car seats please go to http://ottawa.ca/health
+For more information on car seats please go to Parenting in Ottawa

 How much can I charge?